Victor-Miron/How_high/README.md

 2. **Open the Notebook:**

-   - In the Jupyter Notebook interface, navigate to the project directory and open `Data_handling_demo_in_python.ipynb`.
+   - In the Jupyter Notebook interface, navigate to the project directory and open `Data_handling_demo.ipynb`.

 3. **Run the Notebook:**